Konadu-Prince/Ankes-Lodge.Web/README.md

 ### Environment Variables

-For email functionality to work on either platform, you need to set the following environment variables:
+**IMPORTANT**: For email functionality to work on either platform, you **MUST** set the following environment variables.
+Hardcoded credentials have been removed for security reasons.

 ```
 EMAIL_USER=your-email@gmail.com